skalenetwork/libBLS/README.md

 1. Choose total number of participants in your group (n), give index to each participant and choose a threshold number (t) for your case. (t <= n).

 2. Generate private keys.
+Create common public key.
 You may use DKG.
    For test you can use

 ```cpp